simon741/edu-devcamp/HOL/HOL4/README.md

     ![image](./media/2018-11-20-12-02-00.jpg)

-1. Click `Register`.The setup by Visual Studio will take a few minutes.
+1. Click `Register`.
+The setup by Visual Studio will take a few minutes.

     ![image](./media/2018-11-20-10-58-00.jpg)